Is JM Smucker Co (SJM) Set to Underperform? Analyzing the Factor

 Understanding JM Smucker Co Business

-With a market cap of $12.49 billion and sales of $8.19 billion, JM Smucker Co operates with a 16.04% operating margin.
-The company, primarily known for its retail presence in the U.S. (84% of fiscal 2024 forecast revenue), has a diversified portfolio.
-After divesting several pet foods brands and private-label products, retail coffee, including Folgers and Dunkin', has become its largest category, accounting for around 36% of fiscal 2024 sales.
-Pet foods, with leading brands like Milk-Bone and Meow Mix, contribute about 23% of sales.
-The remaining 25% comes from consumer foods, with Jif and Smucker's as the flagship brands.
-The anticipated acquisition of Hostess Brands is set to further expand JM Smucker Co's market presence.
+With a market cap of $12.76 billion and sales of $8.19 billion, JM Smucker Co operates with a solid operating margin of 16.04%.
+The company, primarily known for its retail presence in the U.S., which constitutes 77% of its forecast fiscal 2024 revenue, has recently diversified its portfolio.
+After divesting several pet foods brands and private-label products, retail coffee has emerged as its largest category, with brands like Folgers and Dunkin'.
+Pet foods, with leading brands such as Milk-Bone and Meow Mix, account for 22% of sales.
+The acquisition of Hostess Brands in fiscal 2024 aims to boost JM Smucker Co's snack and convenience store presence, further diversifying its revenue streams.

 Growth Prospects